shounic/docs/sniper.md

 # when happen?

-26th May + 3 ish days
+26th May + 2/3 ish days | idk i'll react as it happens, maybe it will be better to do more or less